JSON Formatter guide

 What should I double-check before trusting the answer?

 This checks JSON syntax, not whether the data matches an API schema, security rule, or business requirement.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Related tools